cmb84scd/animal-fact-api/README.md

 Once you have done this, you can run the migrations using `just migrate`.

 Now you are ready to use the project!
 Once you've added some animal facts of your choice to your database, you can run `just run` to start the server.
 Then go to `localhost:8000/facts` to see a random fact.
-Check out [urls](animal_fact_api/facts/urls.py) for the other urls you can access.
+Check out [urls.py](animal_fact_api/facts/urls.py) for the other urls you can access.

 ### Commands

-All commands are defined in `justfile` and are run as `just {command}` where `{command}` is one of:
+All commands are defined in the `justfile` and are run as `just {command}` where `{command}` is one of:

 | Name     | Description                            |
 | ----     | -------------------------------------- |